 DIRECTOR OF SPORT Mr Dominic Todd

 To this end, the curriculum is delivered by a department of highly experienced teachers and coaches, each with their own fields of expertise.
 Our broad and balanced curriculum is not limited to the statutory requirements of any National Curriculum, and offers additional choice and depth.
 Pupils have the opportunity to play in competitive matches, either through fixtures against other schools, through our extensive House Competition and Cohort Development systems and through intra-year group fixtures.
+Our aim is that every boy will represent the school in a competitive fixture each term, in each of the major sports as well as being fully involved in regular games sessions.
 We celebrate the occasions when we are successful and understand that enjoyment and sportsmanship are key factors in sporting development.

 In our Pre-Prep, pupils participate in a variety of activities with a focus on movement, enjoyment and participation.
 Individual creative developments and co-ordination are further fostered within Fundamental Movement Skills and Gymnastics programs.
 In addition, the fundamentals of working with a group underpin the curriculum through a variety of modified games activities.

 In addition to the Physical Education Curriculum, boys participate in two games afternoons each week, significantly increasing their exposure to physical activity.
 Games are played seasonally with Rugby and Hockey being played in the autumn term, Football, Cross Country and Hockey in the spring term, and Cricket, Tennis and Athletics in the summer term.